WFU-HPC/OOD-MultitenantApps/README.md

 You can add these commands to your onboarding process.

-## Enabling the Multitenant behavior
+## Enabling the Multitenant Framework

 Once you have everything in place and are satisfied with your Slurm configuration, you will need to enable the Multitenant framework by chaning the environment variable in the `/etc/ood/config/apps/dashboard/env` file: